 If the video uses a voice over then it is relatively easy to add it to the video edit.
 However if your video involved interviews and /or dialogue then the process is more intricate and requires more work.
 You may also need to add sound effects and ambience tracks to give the video a sense of place and reality.
 Music is also added at this point and the three elements are mixed to make up the film's soundtrack.

 When designing title graphics it's really important to keep in mind the tone and purpose of the video.
 If your video is lighthearted and humorous then by all means request fun and bouncy text.
 When creating video for business and corporate clients, we tend to adopt a more conservative style that is eye catching but doesn't put off viewers or distract them.
 Whatever style of title graphics you opt for you must keep your audience in mind and request that any titles, graphics or animation added to your video is sympathetic to the over-all purpose of your video.
-We previously published a blog post about Typography and how the art form can be applied to videos.

 Once the post-production process is complete, the video is ready to be exported.
 Your production company will know to take into consideration the delivery medium for your video.
 A video intended for web distribution will need to be compressed differently to a video on a DVD or Blu-Ray disk.